Rio golden girl is set for Warwick

-Great Britain Hockey Olympic gold medallist Hannah MacLeod will be joining Warwick Hockey Club for their annual Club Day at Aylesford School tomorrow.
+Great Britain Hockey Olympic gold medallist Hannah MacLeod will be joining Warwick Hockey Club for their annual Club Day at Aylesford School on Saturday.

 MacLeod made her international debut for England in 2004 against Germany at the age of 19 and has gone on to play for England and Great Britain more than 100 times.